Dept. of Chemistry

 Herbert group does.
 Read the (archived) article.

-Just as we are working to extend excited-state quantum chemistry into condensed-phase environments, we also aim to achieve an understanding of open-shell species (in both ground and electronic states) in liquid solution.
-Modern ultrafast spectroscopy provides a variety of new experimental tools to study radicals and ions in liquid solution, and we seek to develop comparable theoretical tools to understand observable spectroscopic signatures.
-Often for open-shell species, there are gaps in our knowledge of structural and dynamical aspects of solvation such as diffusion mechanisms, coordination numbers, or the extent to which solvent molecular orbitals contribute to the electronic structure of the radical in question.
-In liquid water, a detailed understanding of the spectroscopy of H atom, OH radical, and the "hydrated electron"—the three most important radicals generated when water is exposed to ionizing radiation—is necessary in order to provide a detailed picture of aqueous radiation chemistry.
-Further complicating the issue is the fact that radical reactivity can be very different at interfaces than in bulk solution.
-A complete, molecular-level understanding of these phenomena will require not only accurate quantum mechanics (since molecular mechanics force fields are often unavailable or unreliable for open-shell species) but also good statistical mechanics, i.e. proper averaging over bulk solvation environments, rather than the sort of "microsolvation" approaches that are commonly used in quantum-chemical calculations.
+Complementary to our efforts on condensed-phase photochemistry, we are also working to on better understanding of the structure of aqueous radicals and ions, in both their ground and excited electronic states, and in both bulk liquid water as well as the air/water interface.
+Modern ultrafast spectroscopy provides a variety of new experimental tools to probe the electronic structure of these species, and our group's goal is to develop comparable theoretical tools to understand observable spectroscopic signatures.
+For open-shell species in particular, there are often gaps in our knowledge of basic structure and dynamical aspects of hydration, including diffusion mechanisms, coordination numbers, and the extent to which solvent molecular orbitals contribute to the electronic structure of the radical in question.
+In liquid water, we have studies species such as the hydroxyl radical and the hydrated electron, e–(aq), which represent two of the most important redox-active species generated in the course of water radiolysis (i.e., the interaction of aqueous systems with ionizing radiation).
+Further complicating the issue is the fact that both spectroscopy and chemical reactivity can be very different at interfaces as compared to bulk solution, and the air/water interface in particular has garnered significant attention due to its role in atmospheric chemistry.
+A complete, molecular-level understanding of these phenomena requires not only accurate quantum mechanics (since classical force fields are often unavailable or unreliable for open-shell species) but also good statistical mechanics and simulation techniques.

 Illustrative applications of XSAPT